 Telemetry can become complicated very quickly.
 However, there are some clear benefits to implementing IoT technology in your fleet.

-Whether you just want more insights into your fleet’s behavior or you need specific improvements, telemetry can help.
+Whether you just want more insights into your fleet’s behaviour or you need specific improvements, telemetry can help.
 Here are five specific ways that telemetry and the IoT can help improve the industry and your business.

 Cars have had built-in sensors that tracked the condition of the engine for years.
 However, these sensors were only able to communicate through dashboard lights and engine code readers.
 With IoT technology, however, it’s possible to send those codes directly to the maintenance team.
 Instead of waiting until a check engine light turns on, telemetry allows you to handle vehicle maintenance in advance.